Gallery & Exhibition Information

 When do I pick up my key?
 Can I start using the gallery right away?

-Pick up your key the Friday before your show.
-If you are unable to make it that Friday due to extenuating circumstances, contact Betsey to make alternate arrangements.
+Pick up your key the Friday morning before your show.
+If you are unable to make it that Friday due to extenuating circumstances, contact the office manager to make alternate arrangements.
 All gallery reservations run Sunday to Sunday (consult your gallery agreement for more information).

 My friend has a show the week after me--can I just give them the key and save us both a trip to the main office?